asifkd012020/open-itg-aws_runbooks/marketplace/Runbook.md

 ## Overview
-Private marketplace controls which products users in your AWS account, such as business users and engineering teams, can procure from AWS Marketplace.
+Private marketplace controls which products users in your AWS account are able to access.
+As such business users and engineering teams might be able to procure only certain items from AWS Marketplace based on their role.
 It is built on top of AWS Marketplace, and enables your administrators to create and customize curated digital catalogs of approved independent software vendors (ISVs) and products that conform to their in-house policies.
 Users in your AWS account can find, buy, and deploy approved products from your private marketplace, and ensure that all available products comply with your organization’s policies and standards.

 Your private marketplace is shared across your organization.
 With AWS Organizations, you can create a series of accounts linked for permissions and payments.
 You can create one or more private marketplace experiences that are associated with one or more accounts in your organization, each with its own set of approved products.
 Your administrators can also apply company branding to each private marketplace experience with your company or team’s logo, messaging, and color scheme.